How to Create an Excel Financial Model with Debt Financing

 debt equity funding chart

-Note that the level of debt is subject to various constraints, which are discussed in the later parts of this blog.
+Finally, note that the level of debt is subject to various constraints, which are discussed in the later parts of this blog.

 My Financial Model Template takes the gross margin, i.e. the sales revenues less the direct cost, to estimate the potential debt funding a business can receive.
-Specifically, it will use an average gross margin from the previous months to calculate the forecast revenues’ present value.
+Specifically, it uses an average gross margin from the previous months to calculate the forecast revenues’ present value.
+Also, it divides the debt model into tranches, so the financial model only draws some of the debt at a time.

 debt funding financial model excel example